gutaigabor/stratego/README.md

 We encourage you to use comments richly throughout the codebase as you expect somebody else to comprehend your code as quickly as possible.

-### ❓ Questions regarding the exercise:

-If you might have any questions regarding the exercise, feel free to contact [Daniel Fazekas](mailto:daniel.fazekas@scriptide.tech?subject=Questions%20about%20the%20interview%20project).

 <br />

 ## 💻 Tech Stack: